Ethnic stereotypes in comics: Black

 An early black character to be incorporated into a syndicated comic strip was Lothar, who appeared in Mandrake the Magician in the 1930s.
 He was Mandrake's sidekick: the circus strongman, who wore a Tarzan-style costume and was poor, and uneducated.
 Since the introduction of Lothar, black characters have received a variety of treatments in comics, and not all of them positive.

 Physical caricatures

 Early graphic art of all kinds often depicted Black characters in a stylized fashion, emphasizing certain physical features to form a recognizable racial caricature of Black faces.
-These features often included long unkempt hair, broad noses, enormous red-tinted lips, dark skin and ragged clothing reminiscent of those worn by Black slaves.
+These features often included long unkempt hair, broad noses, large red-tinted lips, dark skin and ragged clothing reminiscent of those worn by Black slaves.
 These characters were also depicted as speaking accented English.
 In the early 20th century United States, these kinds of representations were seen frequently in newspaper comic strips and political cartoons, as well as in later comic magazines, and were also present in early cartoons by Disney and Looney Tunes.
 In comics, nameless Black bystanders and even some notable heroes and villains were developed in this style, including The Spirit's sidekick Ebony White and Billy Batson's valet Steamboat.